NicolasBillerey/xrrdp/README.md

 Part I - signature (5,5,p)
 ********************************

-5-curveW.m : definition of W/Q and Proposition 1.
+5-curveW.m : definition of W/Q and proof of Proposition 1.

-5-overQsqrt5.m : useful definitions and space computation (for Proposition 4)
+5-overQsqrt5.m : useful definitions (such as E and F over Q(sqrt5)) and space computation (for Proposition 4)

 5-Theorem_1.m : proof of Theorem 1 (and hence of Part (1) of Proposition 4)